 An ERP is specialized for use in logistics, finance, and other departments that are data-heavy, not content-heavy.
 So, this is where a PIM steps in to help you out.

 Product Information Manager (PIM)

 PIM systems allow you to take product information from an ERP system and enrich it for marketing and sales purposes.
-This is very much like the way a CRM allows you to take customer data and enrich it in a user-friendly way to make follow ups and manage relationships.
+For example, you can optimize product content specific to a marketplace like Amazon, and syndicate it directly with the platform.
+This is very much like the way a CRM allows you to take customer data and enrich it in a user-friendly way to make follow-ups and manage relationships.

-So PIM's give the marketing and sales deparments the ability to add multi-language product descriptions, product images and media files, channel specific data and other information that improve the sales quality of the products.
-Essential PIM functionality also gives your ecommerce managers the ability to take that enriched information and publish it to your webstore or share it with your retail partners.
+PIM's give the marketing and sales departments the ability to add multi-language product descriptions, product images, and media files, channel-specific data, and other information that improve the sales quality of the products.
+Essential PIM functionality also gives your ecommerce managers the ability to take that enriched information and publish it to your web store or share it with your retail partners.

 How They Work Together

-The relationship between the ERP and PIM system helps integrate your website and your daily operations and also ensures consistency and transparency with regards to all product-related communication with your consumers.
-The two systems are complementary because despite some overlap, they serve different business-critical purposes.
+ERP and PIM systems help to integrate your website and your daily operations, ensuring consistency and transparency with regard to all product-related communication with your consumers.
+The two systems are complementary because, despite some overlap, they serve different business-critical purposes.

-In sum, PIM and ERP systems, when properly integrated, work in tandem to automate or streamline your processes to save you time, money, and a whole lot of headache when juggling lots of product information.
+In summary, PIM and ERP systems, when properly integrated, work in tandem to automate or streamline your processes.
+They can save you a ton of time, money, and a whole lot of headache when juggling lots of product information.

 To see how Plytix can help you, a dedicated sales member will help you get started.
 Sign up and let them walk you through a personalized, 30-minute demo!